-- (c) The district will waive the requirement to pass proficiency exams concerning American history, American institutions, American civics, and the Missouri and U.S. Constitutions for students who transfer from another state if they can document the successful completion of a course of instruction in the institutions, branches, and functions of state government, including local governments, the U.S. government, and the electoral process.
-Such instruction must have been completed in grades nine through twelve. - (d) graduation for foster care students will be modified or waived in accordance with law and Board policy IGBE. - (e) Eligible students who successfully complete the Missouri Option Program can be awarded a high school diploma. - G. Earning Credit - (a) The superintendent or designee is directed to assign credit values for courses offered by or through the school district and to develop formulas and procedures for awarding credit to transfer students who transfer from a district that uses a different standard for awarding credit. - (b) The Jefferson C-123 School District recognizes units of credit obtained through accredited schools, including credits earned through correspondence courses or courses delivered primarily through electronic media, such as satellite video, cable video, or computer-driven or online courses.
-For the purposes of this policy, an "accredited school" is the Missouri Virtual Instruction Program (MoVip); a private agency where students with disabialities are placed by a public school; or any school or school district accredited by DESE, AdvanED, the Independent Schools Association of the Central States (ISACS) or the University of Missouri Committee on Accredited Schools (CAS).
+- (a) The superintendent or designee is directed to assign credit values for courses offered by or through the school district and to develop formulas and procedures for awarding credit to transfer students who transfer from a district that uses a different standard for awarding credit. - (b) The Jefferson C-123 School District recognizes units of credit obtained through accredited schools, including credits earned through correspondence courses or courses delivered primarily through electronic media, such as satellite video, cable video, or computer-driven or online courses.
+For the purposes of this policy, an "accredited school" is the Missouri Virtual Instruction Program (MoVip); a private agency where students with disabilities are placed by a public school; or any school or school district accredited by DESE, AdvanED, the Independent Schools Association of the Central States (ISACS) or the University of Missouri Committee on Accredited Schools (CAS).
 If a school or school district is located in another state or country, that school or school district must be accredited by that state's or country's department of education, AdvancED, ISACS, or the equivalent agencies. - (c) The district may waive one unit of academic credit in English language arts, math, science, or social studies, whichever is most appropriate, for students who successfully complete an eligible three-unit career/technical program.
 Students must request this credit waiver prior to enrolling in the career/technical program for which the waiver is sought.
 Students must take the end-of-course exam required for any waived course. - (d) In addition to the waiver of credit above, a student may fulfill one unit of academic credit with a district-approved agriculture or career and technical education course for any English language arts, mathematics, science, or social studies unit required for high school graduation in any combination up to fulfilling one requirement in each of the four subject areas.
 The substitution may not be made for courses that require an end-of-course statewide assessment.
-Unless otherwise waived by law, students who substitute certain courses with agricultural or career and technical courses are still required to complete a course of study of at least one semester in length covering the institutions, branches and functions of the government of the United States and the electoral process. - (e) Students may earn credit for a subject that has been embedded into another subjectarea course in accordance with guidelines established by DESE. - (f) The superintendent or designee may approve credit earned on a proficiency basis if a student is able to demonstrate mastery of the competencies for a particular course and if state requirements are met for a quality, competency-based credit system. - (g) Students may earn credit by other means as approved by the Board and in accordance with law.
+Unless otherwise waived by law, students who substitute certain courses with agricultural or career and technical courses are still required to complete a course of study of at least one semester in length covering the institutions, branches and functions of the government of the state of Missouri, including local governments, and of the government of the United

+- States and the electoral process. - (e) Students may earn credit for a subject that has been embedded into another subjectarea course in accordance with guidelines established by DESE. - (f) The superintendent or designee may approve credit earned on a proficiency basis if a student is able to demonstrate mastery of the competencies for a particular course and if state requirements are met for a quality, competency-based credit system. - (g) Students may earn credit by other means as approved by the Board and in accordance with law.